cristian0527/Marked-Edge-Walk/README.md

 3. Select an Energy Function
 	* (first write a bit of this section and ask for help on what may be improved)

-&ensp; Table of States' Energy Function Approach
+&ensp;Table of States' Energy Function Approach
 | Energy Function Approach | States |
 |---|---|
 | Exponential / Minimized| Florida, Georgia, North Carolina, South Carolina|